 Before we continue, let’s refresh.
 You’ve probably heard of the marketing buyer’s journey, especially if you’re a business owner or marketing company trying to capture customers.
 There are three stages: awareness, consideration, and decision.
 It’s a spectrum.

 In the awareness stage, your potential customer is doing their research.
-People are more informed thanks to the internet and thanks to helpful business content.
-But, in the first stage of the journey, potential customers are searching for their problem.
+People are more informed thanks to the internet and helpful business content.
+But, in the journey’s first stage, potential customers are searching for their problem.
 They may not know that solutions are out there.
-They will search for an issue they are having to see what the Google gods deliver.
+They will search for an issue they have to see what the Google gods deliver.
 The awareness stage pieces should describe a customer’s potential problem and help guide them to the answer (one of which could, naturally, be your product or service).
 Write content along these lines to capture potential buyers at the beginning of their journey, which is very important in convincing people that you’re a very trustworthy and worthwhile company.
-After all, you’re being very helpful for free and that customer could easily buy from a competitor once they’ve garnered your all-important answers but that’s where you get to convince them that you’re better than your competitors.
+After all, you’re being very helpful for free.
+That customer could easily buy from a competitor once they’ve garnered your all-important answers, but you get to convince them that you’re better than your competitors.
 On to stage two!

 The second stage is the consideration stage.
 The customer has discovered they have a problem.
 They know that your product or service can solve that problem, but they still want to be sure they are getting the best product, the best deal, the most competitive item, the best value for money, and so forth.
-That’s where you may want to write content along the lines of product or service comparisons.
+That’s where you may want to write content about product or service comparisons.
 The customer has a problem and three products can solve it.
 How do these three products compare, for example?
-Write content along those lines and you’ll be capturing buyers at the second stage in their journey.
-Now, you’ll move onto the final stage: convincing them you’re the one.
+Write content along those lines and capture buyers at the second stage in their journey.
+You’ll reach the final stage: convincing them you’re the one.

 In the final stage, the decision stage, the customer knows you’re the one and they are ready to buy.
 The content at this point should be brand specific and discuss things like free trial offers, case studies, testimonials, detailed comparison charts, and so forth.
 You’re reassuring the customer that they have made the right decision in choosing your product.
-It may be slightly more expensive than the competitor, for example, but it’s worth it because of x, y, and z and it works better and has a money back guarantee, et cetera.
+For example, it may be slightly more expensive than the competitor, but it’s worth it because of x, y, and z, and it works better and has a money-back guarantee, et cetera.
 This content is about the close.

 So, when potential customers enter keywords into Google, Google wants to understand the context of that search and where they are up to in that buyer’s journey.
 Do they want to be shown stage two content or are they ready to sign up for that free trial?
 Google looks at their search history: where they have been to predict what they are likely to do next.